Analyzing the Price-to-Earnings Ratio of T-Mobile US Inc (TMUS) - News Heater

 Conclusion

-In summary, T-Mobile US Inc (TMUS) has had a better performance as of late.
+In summary, T-Mobile US Inc (TMUS) has had a bad performance as of late.
 Analysts have bullish opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
-It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.
+It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.